 On December 9, 2016 a group of young aspiring professionals from EBS Brooklyn, (Employment and Business Services,) were treated to a tour and employment workshop at SoundCloud’s New York office in Chelsea.
 SoundCloud, founded in Sweden and headquartered in Germany, is an online platform that allows users to listen to and upload original music and audio content.

-The visit was arranged by Karen Zuckerman, Director of AHRC NYC’s Volunteering Initiative.
+The visit was arranged by Karen Zuckerman, Director of Community Partner Engagement.
 Attending visitors from EBS-Brooklyn included Jarod Ellis, Elyssa Zeller, Ryan Cobourn, Corey Lynch, Kishon Buddy, Justin Walker, and David Grotell, Employment Skills Coordinator.

 A Shared Passion for Music

 The day began in the common area, where a bass guitar, keyboard, and drum kit is available for visitors who want to flex their musical talent while waiting.
 In addition to wanting to learn more about professional work environments, many in the visiting group expressed a general interest in music.

 “I’ve been creating music since I was 15 or 16 years old,” Jarod Ellis said.
 “This is a good challenge for all of us today.”

 “I’ve been writing poetry for a while, and after I got sick music really helped me relax,” Elyssa Zeller said.
 “I started writing my own songs, which family enjoyed.
 Coming here can help me grow as an artist and a person.”

 “When I listen to music, it makes me want to be a star,” Ryan Cobourn said.

 Fostering Professional Relationships